Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 So, NetTotalScore1 measures the score difference between top scoring players for each side.
 The absolute value is taken, so the sign does not matter.

-Since the table takes strict - not strict, negative values indicate that the regular matchmaking group is higher.
+Negative values in the table indicate that the regular matchmaking group is higher for that metric because it is the result of values from the strict group minus values from the not strict group.

 "All" related rows calculates an average for the team and enemy to compute the value.